WFT Ryan Fitzpatrick Ranked No. 23 QB in NFL?

 Taking Fitz over Garoppolo also could be warranted.
 After all, the best ability for any player is availability.

 The QB's just below Fitzpatrick are Taysom Hill and Jameis Winston of the Saints.
-That seems like a common case of Simms not knowing what to do with either of them, so sticking two vastly different players back-to-back makes sense.
+That seems like a case of Simms not knowing what to do with either of them, so he bunches them together..

 At least, Fitzpatrick ranked ahead of guys that he should be ahead of like Jared Goff, Drew Lock and Daniel Jones.